Publication Maintenance Workflow

 The validator checks active files in _publications/*.md and _technical_reports/*.md.
 It ignores archived files in nested folders such as _publications/__old/.

-It currently verifies:
+It verifies:

 • Required front matter: title, date, venue, pubtype, and excerpt